---

 - Go back to the Project's settings Drains page and select your newly created integration

-You can also add a Drain from your team's Integrations tab
+You can also add a Drain from your team's **Integrations** section in the sidebar

 - Select the installed integration from the list.
 (Trace data shows under "Observability" and log data shows under "Logging")